-Whilst serving in the armed forces is a undoubtedly a dangerous career, those working within the Navy, Marines, Army, Royal Air Force and the Ministry of Defence still have a right to expect their health and safety to be protected when they are not in a combat situation.
+Serving in the armed forces is undoubtedly a dangerous career, but those working within the Navy, Marines, Army and Royal Air Force still have a right to expect their health and safety to be protected by the Ministry of Defence (MoD), even when they’re not in a combative situation.

-At Lime, we understand the impact that this can have and aim to provide immediate support by getting in touch with the Ministry of Defence and arranging interim payments and early treatment to help get you back on track.
+We understand the impact military medical negligence can have on individuals and their families.
+That’s why we aim to provide immediate support by getting in touch with the MoD, and arranging interim payments and early treatment to help get members of our forces back on track.

 - armed forces cold exposure injury claims/non-freezing cold injury